SAP/neonbee-examples/README.md

  * Demonstrate new NeonBee features.

 ## Repository Structure
-The examples in this repository are standalone Gradle projects in their own subfolder.
+The examples in this repository are standalone Gradle projects in their own sub folder.
-The name of the related subfolder SHOULD match the project name and conform to [kebab case](https://en.wikipedia.org/wiki/Letter_case#Kebab_case).
+The name of the related sub folder SHOULD match the project name and conform to [kebab case](https://en.wikipedia.org/wiki/Letter_case#Kebab_case).

 ## Example Projects
 The following table lists all examples provided by this repository.
 The table has the following structure: